 If two boxes have been marked and it is not clear which is the intended single response, code the value marked that is closest to 1 (Only slightly louder than normal breathing).

 11. For how many years have you been snoring?

 Number of years is a 2-digit field.
+Permissible range: 0 to 80

 SKIPPED data are to be left blank.
 However, if a response is given, enter data as given.